Doing Freelance? Don’t Comparison Shop Your Happiness Away

 So I became that friend who said “no,” spending evenings in yoga pants and watching Netflix.

-There were many times when I felt sorry for myself – like I had taken too many steps back in life.
+There were many times when I felt sorry for myself — that I had taken too many steps back in life.
 I especially felt bad seeing my friends’ travel pictures on Facebook.
 I began my own personal finance website in 2012 without much thought.
 It was private at first, but I eventually started telling people I knew.

 It’s not defined by the number in your bank account, nor the clothes on your back.